As a parent, what is my role, and what can I do to best support my child’s education?

 - Schedule time for breaks, meals, physical activity, fun, and time to connect with friends and family.
 For more on how to support your child socially and emotionally, see Page 6.

 Be flexible.
 There will be days when it’s not possible to stay on schedule.
 It’s OK to make changes!
 For example, your child might need to stop working after 20 minutes instead of the 30 minutes you scheduled.
 Again, this is normal and expected.
+On these days, try to find a balance between the school’s attendance requirements and your child’s or your family’s needs.

 Tweak the schedule as needed.
 After using the schedule for a few days, you can change the parts that aren’t working.
 For example, your child might need a longer break after a math lesson.